LSUS approves new Science Research Annex

 Fostering research in areas including neurodegenerative disorders, studying plant chemicals for pharmaceutical purposes and much more.
 The building is being designed to adapt to changing scientific needs.

-“Lots of different possibilities and the space is made to have flexibility,” Lewis said.
+“Lots of different possibilities and the space is made to have flexibility.”

-“We have a lot of new excited areas for our students to take advantage of, but also to show off to the community,” Lewis said.
+“We have a lot of new exciting areas for our students to take advantage of, but also to show off to the community.”

 The new Science Research Annex is set to be up and running by the Fall.